 Being a writer means seeking out mystery, discovering beauty, sharing experiences, and wrestling with words to tell the truth about our lives simply and honestly.

-My poems have been included in numerous journals and anthologies including The New Southerner, Great Smokies Review, Bay Leaves, Pinesong, Sow's Ear and The Sound of Poets Cooking.
-I've published three poetry chapbooks and produced a CD of my poems.
+My poems have been included in numerous journals and anthologies including The New Southerner, Great Smokies Review, Kakalak, Pinesong, Sow's Ear and Main Street Rag.
+I've published three poetry chapbooks and produced a CD of my original poems.

 Since 1998, I've been performing and teaching poetry in schools, festivals and conferences throughout North Carolina.
 I teach writing workshops and residencies throughout the year and also perform poetry for schools, festivals, church and civic groups, and private parties.